The road to college is long – and sometimes confusing. To help keep you on track, here's a

 Based upon your unique profile, you may be better

-off taking one test over the other – so don't
+off taking one test over the other.
+Don't settle for

 worked with applicants who were admitted to